tomaka/rouille/README.md

 The state of async I/O, green threads, coroutines, etc. in Rust is still blurry.

-The rouille library just ignores this optimization and focuses on providing an easy-to-use API instead.
+The rouille library just ignores this optimization and focuses on providing an easy-to-use synchronous API instead, where each request is handled in its own dedicated thread.

+Even if rouille itself was asynchronous, you would need asynchronous database clients and asynchronous file loading in order to take advantage of it.
+There are currently no such libraries in the Rust ecosystem.

-Once async I/O has been figured out, rouille will be updated to take this into account.
-For the moment it favors usability over performances.
+Once async I/O has been figured out, rouille will be (hopefully transparently) updated to take it into account.

 ### Are there plugins for features such as database connection, templating, etc.